btrbaka/btrbaka/readme.md

 ### features

 - clean home page with everything you need
-- grades page with tabs for recent and by subject view
+- grades page with tabs for recent and by subject view (+ predictor)
 - schedule
 - absences
 - messages (komens)